 Make a list of:

 Take a family member or friend along, if possible, to help you remember the information you receive.
-Because your bed partner might be more aware of your symptoms than you are, it may help to have your partner along.
+Because your bed partner might be more aware of your symptoms than you are, it may help to have him or her along.

-For sleep apnea, some questions to ask your doctor include:
+For sleep apnea, some questions to ask your healthcare professional include:

 What to expect from your doctor